 The president, often very serious in the public eye, lit up when speaking of his beloved:

 As we mark the former president’s centennial, it’s good to be able to add another positive facet to his legacy.
-He was, as he said, “not a crook” – he was a romantic.
+Perhaps, as he claimed, he was “not a crook”—but he most certainly was a romantic.